-For more information please contact Denise Coppa firstname.lastname@example.org.
+For more information, please contact Dr. Denise Coppa (firstname.lastname@example.org).

-The graduate certificate program in nursing education consists of 12 credit hours of coursework that focuses on educational assessment, curriculum design, teaching strategies, and evaluation related to teaching in the classroom and clinical areas.
-The plan of study is designed for M.S. degree nurses who may be employed in other areas working as nurse practitioners, clinical specialists, staff development educators, or educators in the community, long term, and outreach settings who aspire to assume a teaching position.
+The graduate certificate program in nursing education consists of 12 credit hours (NUR 538, 541, 590, and an elective of 3 credits at 400 level or higher) of coursework that focuses on educational assessment, curriculum design, teaching strategies, and evaluation related to teaching in the classroom and clinical areas.
+The plan of the study is designed for M.S. degree nurses as nurse practitioners, clinical specialists, staff development educators in the community, long term, and outreach settings who aspire to assume a teaching position.

-For more information please contact Deb Erickson-Owens firstname.lastname@example.org.
+For more information, please contact Dr. Deb Erickson-Owens (email@example.com).